 Predictions are often used to drive process automation in Salesforce, like workflows or process builder, validation rules, Next Best Action etc. A special Predict Function (4) exists that calls the Einstein Discovery model directly, from within those process automation frameworks, so you don’t need to base your automation logic on fields stored on the model.

-A common route to embed predictions in Salesforce is by displaying them on an embedded Tableau CRM Dashboard.
+A common route to embed predictions in Salesforce is by displaying them on an embedded CRM Analytics Dashboard.
 That means the predictions need to exist in the dataset that is used by the Dashboard.
 It is possible to directly store these predictions in the dataset, by using a Predict Node.
-The data manager supports two types: the Recipe Predict Node (6)and the Dataflow Predict Node (7).
+The data manager supports two types: the Recipe Predict Node (7)and the Dataflow Predict Node (8).

 Horses for Courses